rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+### LR(0) DFA
 We define our DFA initialization.
+We also define two utilities for creating new items and DFA states.

 <!--
 ############